 Once you are placed on your desired litter’s reservation list, we will send you birth announcements when your litter arrives, as well as updates with pictures (and occasional videos on Facebook or Instagram) as your puppy grows.
 We want you to share in the process as you are “expecting”.
-We will hold an open house for puppy families to come and spend time with the litter at around five weeks of age (usually on a Saturday from 1 to 2:30 pm).
+We usually hold open houses once per month for puppy families to come and spend time with the litter at around 5 to 6 weeks of age (usually on a Saturday from 1 to 2:30 pm).

-When the puppies reach seven weeks, we will conduct Volhard Temperament Testing on each puppy individually.
+When the puppies reach seven weeks, we will conduct temperament testing on each puppy individually.
 We find that each and every puppy fully passes each of the testing below.
 The professionals that have evaluated our litters so far, have agreed!
 What may vary is energy level and some varying personality traits that start to show at around seven weeks of age and will be influenced more by the environment, personalities, and training styles of their forever families.

 With this insight, we help you with YOUR selection in choosing a puppy that is right for you!
-These are the things we study in the Volhard testing:
+These are the things we study in the testing:

 Social Attraction – degree of social attraction to people, confidence or dependence.

 Restraint – degree of dominant or submissive tendency, and ease of handling in difficult situations.

 Social Dominance – degree of acceptance of social dominance by a person.